0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

   outputPrice: bigint; // Price for output generation
   updatedAt: bigint;  // Last update timestamp
   model: string;      // Model identifier
+  verifiability: string // Indicates how the service's outputs can be verified.
+'TeeML' means it runs with verification in a Trusted Execution Environment.
+An empty value means no verification.
 };
 ```